 How to Connect PHP Websites to a MySQL Database

-In this post learn about how to access MySQL database tables using PHP programming language.
-PHP is most commonly used with freely available MySQL database during PHP web development.
-MySQL databases can be accessed directly through PHP scripts on a web page.
-This lets you read and write data to your database directly from your website.
+In this article, discover how to interact with MySQL database tables using the PHP programming language.
+PHP is often utilized in conjunction with the open-source MySQL database for web development purposes.
+Through PHP scripts on a web page, you can directly access MySQL databases.
+This capability allows you to read from and write to your database straight from your website.

 1. Connect to your MySQL server using the mysqli_connect statement.
 For example: